United States 40 mm grenades: Green ammunition

 The MK281 is a new type of 40 mm grenade ammunition that has been accepted for use into the United States Marine Corps and the United States Army.
 The Rheinmetall MK281 Mod 0 and Mod 1 40×53 mm practice cartridges are precision, high-velocity training and practice cartridges.
 The MK281 uses a patented Rheinmetall propulsion unit that is designed to produce a very low standard deviation in muzzle velocity for improved accuracy.
-The MK281 round is compatible with all types of automatic grenade launchers, including the MK19, the MK47 and the HK GMG, and comes in two different types: 40×53 mm cartridge MK281 Mod0 impact marker and 40×5 3mm cartridge MK281 Mod1 day-night marker.
+The MK281 round is compatible with all types of automatic grenade launchers, including the MK19, the MK47 and the HK GMG, and comes in two different types: 40×53 mm cartridge MK281 Mod0 impact marker and 40×53 mm cartridge MK281 Mod1 day-night marker.
 The MK281 is manufactured by an American subsidiary of the Rheinmetall Group.
 The Mod1 cartridge allows operators to train at night; the cartridge marking is visible to both the naked eye and when using night vision equipment.
 As an additional option, a tracer is available for both variants of the cartridge.
 This tracer has a burn time of six seconds and allows the user to observe the ammunition’s trajectory as it approaches the target.